SanityLinux/Base/README.md

 # Pür Linux
 Pür Linux is a Linux distribution consisting entirely of the latest Upstream code.
 No wonky distro-specific changes, no unneeded packages in base, and best of all (in our opinion), no systemd.
 You don't get bleedinger-edged than this.

-THIS REPO WILL EVENTUALLY MOVE TO https://github.com/PurLinux/Base ONCE WE HAVE ACHEIVED OUR FIRST RELEASE.

 ## About Pür
 Pür Linux (Pronounced Pure Linux) consists of a base system comprised of upstream pure code (GNU utils you'd expect on a Linux system, the latest vanilla Linux kernel upon packaging), and the Linux port of pkgsrc from NetBSD for ports.